 he will also be grieving his own mortality.

-On this track, we discussed the three levels of grieving
+In this section, we discussed the three levels of grieving

 losses which include: grieving

-On the next track, we will examine exercises to help
+In the next section, we will examine exercises to help

 clients gain a feeling of empowerment: Taking Inventory, Refinding